amanteur/BandSplitRNN-PyTorch/README.md

 ```

 ---
-# Train
+# Training

 To train the model combination of `pytorch-lightning` and `hydra` was used.
 All configuration files are stored in `src/conf` directory in `hydra`-friendly format.

-To start training a model with given configurations, you need simply write:
+To start training a model with given configurations, please use the following script:
 ```
 export CUDA_VISIBLE_DEVICES={DEVICES} && python train.py
 ```
-To configure training process please follow `hydra` [instructions](https://hydra.cc/docs/advanced/override_grammar/basic/).
+To configure training process follow `hydra` [instructions](https://hydra.cc/docs/advanced/override_grammar/basic/).

-With given configurations, the log folder will be created for a particular experiment with following path.
+With given configurations, the log folder will be created for a particular experiment with a following path:
 ```
 src/logs/bandsplitrnn/${now:%Y-%m-%d}_${now:%H-%M}/
 ```